Dindigul: Culture

-Begumbur Periya Pallivasal, Dindigul, Thowheeth Masjid, Ahle Hadees Pallivasal, Bajar Masjid, Mohammadiyapuram Pallivasal, Mandi Pallivasal, Madinah Pallivasal, Ring Road Pallivasal and Makkah Pallivasal are some of the Islamic institutions in Dindigul.St.

 The Dindigul fort is the most appreciated and widely acclaimed.
 The architecture of this fort has evolved through the different dynasties that ruled over Dindigul.
 The rock fort is 900 feet tall and has a circumference of 2.75 kilometres.
 Cannon and gunfire artillery were included in the fort during the 17th century.
 The people here are eloquent in different formats of arts such as- visual arts, music and dances.
 In Dindigul, classical dance is one of the favourite hobbies of the people.
 Apart from classical dance, classical vocal music and Karnatic Raag Sangeet are very common amongst the people here.
 A number of music and dance schools in Dindigul trains both young and adults on classical music and dance.

 Dindigul is famous for its biryani.
 The Dindigul biryani chains are famous all over Tamil Nadu.
 Dindigul biryani is a common and popular dish, and Dindigul is sometimes called Biryani City.

 Sherumalai Mountain, which is the home for a very special variety of small but sweet bananas, is located in the vicinity.
-Dindigul’s food pallet enjoys the taste of it in raw and in various snack forms.
+Dindigul's food pallet enjoys the taste of it in raw and in various snack forms.
 Rice, Sambar and Rasam form the main meals of the people here.

 Joseph's Church at the heart of the town is known for its vast space, architecture and the glass works and special artistic work all over the church.
 The church was built between 1866 and 1872.
 It is the headquarters of Dindigul diocese of Roman Catholic Churches in Dindigul.